thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 **Modes:** normal mode, `:` to use command mode, `I` to use insert mode(typing is all in this mode), `V` to use visual mode

 `vim` to make a new vim instance
-`vim filename.ext` to open a file in vim or create file if not
+`vim filename.ext` to open a file in vim or create file if not existed

 * * *